 Loader's 3rd Function and Front Power Beyond

-Front loader 3rd function and power beyond hydraulics, why have them & what’s the difference?
+Front loader 3rd function and power beyond hydraulics, why have them, and what’s the difference?

-The vast majority of subcompact, compact and larger compact utility tractors in the North America market are equipped with front end loaders.
+The vast majority of subcompact, compact, and larger compact utility tractors in the North American market are equipped with front end loaders.
 Many, if not most, come from the factory with the loader already installed.